Induction and Mentoring

 The purpose of the MCCPS Induction and Mentoring Program is to foster the success of new and new-to-their role employees.
 The program pairs a mentor (experienced employee) and mentee (new/new to role employee).
 Together they engage in various forms of professional development that foster professional practice and student growth.
 This learning is supported by grade level and/or department colleagues and the administration.

 The Induction and Mentoring Program strives to create an environment where collegial and reflective practice is the norm, and where the adults foster a community that enables the children to become critical and creative thinkers who are committed to achieving their highest intellectual, artistic, social, emotional, and physical potential.
 The program is intended to provide individualized support that addresses the unique needs of new/new-to-the role employees.

-The Induction and Mentoring Program is designed to support beginning and new-to-MCCPS teachers to:
+The Induction and Mentoring Program is designed to support new and new-to-the-role employees to:

 Meetings and Observations

 Per DESE regulations, all first and second year employees will have a mentor.
 The administration will pair mentors and mentees.